-Chickenpox Vaccine For Children
+Chickenpox Vaccine for Children

 WHAT YOU NEED TO KNOW:

-The chickenpox vaccine is an injection given to your child to protect him from chickenpox.
+The chickenpox vaccine is an injection given to your child to protect him or her from chickenpox.
 Chickenpox is a common childhood infection caused by the varicella-zoster virus.
 The virus causes fever and an itchy rash that spreads over the entire body.
 The rashes turn into small blisters that dry up to form scabs.
 The infection may spread and damage your child's skin, lungs, and brain.
 The chickenpox vaccine may be given by itself or combined with other vaccines.

 - Your child's mouth and throat are swollen.

 - Your child is wheezing or has trouble breathing.

 - Your child has chest pain or his or her heart is beating faster than usual.

 - Your child feels like he or she is going to faint.

 - Your child's face is red or swollen.

 - Your child has hives that spread over his or her body.